Resonance-Network/qpow-benchmark/README.md

 *   **Rust:** Ensure you have Rust installed.
 You can get it from [rustup.rs](https://rustup.rs/).
 *   **Python 3:** Ensure you have Python 3 installed.
 You can get it from [python.org](https://www.python.org/).

+## Access

+This repository refers to a private repository on gitlab, you need to (A) have access, and (B) set up your access, either SSH key or PAT.

 ## Setup

 1.  **Clone the repository (if you haven't already):**